-Find the answers to all your insurance questions by learning more about general liability in Anchorage, AK.
+Find the answers to all your insurance questions by learning more about insurance in Alaska.

 What is the minimum required auto insurance coverage I need to purchase?

 The state of Alaska requires all personal licensed vehicles that operate on its roadways to carry bodily injury liability at a limit of no less than $50,000 per person and $100,000 per accident and at least $25,000 per accident for property damage liability.
 With rising costs of vehicles and medical care and the increased number of multi-car accidents, Integrity Insurance Agency urges you to consider an even higher limit of liability to others, such as $100,000/$300,000 for bodily injury and $50,000 for property damage.

 The last known estimate of uninsured drivers on Alaska's roads was 35%, putting you at a substantial risk of being hit by an uninsured driver.
 Adding uninsured motorist's coverage to your policy buys back the liability coverage the other driver should have purchased for you.
 Arguing "Well, they should have had insurance, so why should I buy insurance for them?" doesn't fix your vehicle or pay for your medical costs after the fact.

 How do I know how much coverage to purchase for my home?

 This depends on how your property policy is being written — on an age-depreciation calculation or a replacement-cost calculation.
 It is very important that this number be fairly accurate so that you are not penalized by your insurance company on a claim for underinsuring your home.
 This is definitely a topic you should be open to discussing at length with your professional insurance sales agent.